Skip to main content

 • Floor Recovery Training — Teaching safe techniques (including "backward chaining") to get up from the floor, dramatically reducing fear and anxiety.

-• Confidence Building — Gradually increasing walking distance and activity levels so your parent trusts their body again, rather than avoiding movement.
+• Confidence Building — Gradually increasing walking distance and activity levels so the person trusts their body again, rather than avoiding movement.

 Occupational Therapy

-Assessing how your parent's home environment — furniture layout, room setup, lighting, and daily habits — either supports or undermines their independence, then identifying the specific barriers to safe movement and problem-solving practical ways to overcome them.
+Assessing how the home environment — furniture layout, room setup, lighting, and daily habits — either supports or undermines independence, then identifying the specific barriers to safe movement and problem-solving practical ways to overcome them.

-• Home Environment Assessment — A thorough, room-by-room assessment of how your parent's home is set up — not just obvious trip risks like loose rugs and trailing cables, but furniture positioning, walkway widths, and whether the layout of each room enables or hinders safe, independent movement.
+• Home Environment Assessment — A thorough, room-by-room assessment of how the home is set up — not just obvious trip risks like loose rugs and trailing cables, but furniture positioning, walkway widths, and whether the layout of each room enables or hinders safe, independent movement.

 • Lighting & Vision Assessment — Identifying danger zones like dim hallways, bathroom paths at night, and poorly lit stairways where simple changes make a big difference.

-• Equipment & Furniture Assessment — Evaluating chair height and firmness, bed access, and bathroom setup alongside recommendations for grab rails, perching stools, and raised toilet seats — practical changes that reduce fall risk while keeping your parent's home feeling like their own.
+• Equipment & Furniture Assessment — Evaluating chair height and firmness, bed access, and bathroom setup alongside recommendations for grab rails, perching stools, and raised toilet seats — practical changes that reduce fall risk while keeping the home familiar and personal.

-• Safe Habits & Barrier Identification — Watching how your parent actually performs daily tasks — carrying tea, answering the door, getting out of bed — to identify the specific barriers that put them at risk, then finding practical solutions so they can continue doing these things safely and independently.
+• Safe Habits & Barrier Identification — Watching how the person actually performs daily tasks — carrying tea, answering the door, getting out of bed — to identify the specific barriers that put them at risk, then finding practical solutions so they can continue doing these things safely and independently.

-• Confidence & Anxiety Support — Helping your parent manage the anxiety and loss of confidence that follows a fall or near-miss, gradually rebuilding their belief in their ability to move safely — because emotional resilience is just as important as physical strength in preventing falls.
+• Confidence & Anxiety Support — Helping the person manage the anxiety and loss of confidence that follows a fall or near-miss, gradually rebuilding belief in their ability to move safely — because emotional resilience is just as important as physical strength in preventing falls.

 Why Falls Prevention Works Best at Home

 You cannot effectively prevent falls in a clinic.
-Your parent might walk perfectly on a smooth clinic floor and struggle on their own thick carpet.
-They may manage fine in a well-lit assessment room but trip in their dim hallway every evening.
+A person might walk perfectly on a smooth clinic floor and struggle on their own thick carpet.
+They may manage well in a brightly lit assessment room but trip in their dim hallway every evening.

-By visiting your parent at home, we see the real picture.
-We observe exactly which chair they struggle to stand from, how the furniture layout helps or hinders their movement through each room, and where the lighting is too dim.
-Our physiotherapist tests their balance on the surface they actually walk on.
-Our occupational therapist assesses the whole environment — not just for hazards, but for how the setup of each space either enables or disables your parent's ability to move safely and independently.
+By visiting at home, we see the real picture.
+We observe exactly which chair the person struggles to stand from, how the furniture layout helps or hinders movement through each room, and where the lighting is too dim.
+Our physiotherapist tests balance on the surfaces used every day.
+Our occupational therapist assesses the whole environment — not just for hazards, but for how the setup of each space either enables or limits safe, independent movement.

 This means every recommendation is practical and specific — not theoretical.
-And because your parent practises exercises in the space they live in, the improvements transfer directly to their daily life.
+Because exercises are practised in the space where the person lives, improvements transfer directly to daily life.

 What to Expect from a Falls Assessment